IGalat/tapper/README.md

 - Responsiveness when rapidly typing or clicking.
 - Per-window or otherwise conditional hotkeys.
 - Suppressing the key that triggered the action. (surprising how commonly this is absent in other tools)
-- Built-in suite of convenient, well-tested command functions.
+- Built-in suite of convenient, well-tested helper functions.

 ## Example